iluwatar/java-design-patterns/decorator/README.md

 Decorator is used to:

-* Add responsibilities to individual objects dynamically and transparently, that is, without affecting other objects.
+* Add responsibilities to individual objects dynamically and transparently, that is, without affecting other objects, a key feature of Java design patterns.
 * For responsibilities that can be withdrawn.
 * When extending a class is impractical due to the proliferation of subclasses that could result.
 * For when a class definition might be hidden or otherwise unavailable for subclassing.